disintegrator/mongoose-encrypted/README.md

 - `SchemaTypes.Encrypted` schema type that inherits from `SchemaTypes.String`.
 Fields of that type are automatically encrypted when they are changed.
 - `encryptedPlugin` schema plugin that adds a `checkEncrypted` method on model instances.
 This is used to check some input value against an encrypted field's value
-- Support for PBKDF2 encryption strategy. (bcrypt coming soon)
+- Support for PBKDF2 and bcrypt encryption strategy.

 ## Usage